-You can save a lot of money by keeping the original shipping container flooring- but is this safe?
+Some say that you can save a lot of money by keeping the original shipping container flooring.
+But, is this wise?

-For this reason container manufactures treat the floor with harsh pesticides to kill off any pests.
-This is great for transportation, but do you really want these harsh chemicals inside your home.
+For this reason, container manufactures treat the floor with harsh pesticides to kill off any pests.
+This is great for transportation, but we do not advise having these harsh chemicals inside your home.
 As a general rule of thumb, existing flooring in a shipping container should be removed or at least treated.

-Removing the floor is the easiest and safest option but also the most expensive.
+Removing the floor is the easiest and safest option, but it is also the more expensive option.

-If cost is a concern then you can consider treating the floor instead- we won’t cover how to do this here, as we’ve already covered this in-depth.
+If cost is a concern, then you can consider treating the floor instead.
+Read more about treating the floor in this article where we’ve already covered this in-depth.

 Insulate Your Containers

 Insulating your shipping containers is one of the most important aspects of the build.
-In fact, it’s probably the most important factor when building a shipping container home.
+It is arguably the most important factor when building a shipping container home.

-Which insulation material you should use will vary depending on your budget and location.
-One thing that isn’t up for discussion though is whether you should insulate the containers.
+Which insulation material you should use will vary, depending on your budget and location.
+One thing that won’t vary is whether you should insulate the containers at all.

 Although it is tempting to do so, it is a mistake to consider not insulating your home in any but the most special situations.
 Without insulation, your home will be too hot during the summer and too cold during the winter.

-Generally I recommend to people to use spray foam insulation because this tends to be the most effective and also helps prevent damp and moisture issues.
+Generally, we recommend using spray foam insulation.
+Spray foam insulation tends to be the most effective overall.
+It also helps prevent dampness and moisture issues.

-Another great option is to batten the containers and use panel insulation.
-The only drawback with panel insulation is it doesn’t provide you with a vapor barrier- this can sometimes lead to damp issues.
+Another great option is to add wood strips to the container and use panel insulation.
+The only drawback with panel insulation is it doesn’t provide you with a vapor barrier.
+This can sometimes lead to dampness issues.

 If you’re looking for more guidance, read up on shipping container home insulation.

-Whilst it can be tempting to cut corners during the planning and construction, eventually it will catch up with you.
+Even though it can be tempting to cut corners to reduce costs during the planning and construction, eventually it will catch up with you.

-Overall building a shipping container home is no different from building any home.
+Overall, constructing a shipping container building is no different from constructing a traditional building or home.
 It should be well planned and you should have a contingency fund to use as a safety net.

-Whilst there are unique aspects of building with containers such as insulation and floor removal, hopefully after reading this you feel more comfortable and knowledgeable.
+There are some unique aspects of building with containers such as insulation and floor removal.
+Hopefully, after reading this article you feel more comfortable and knowledgeable about these differences.

-What’s your top piece of advice when building a shipping container home?
+What’s your top piece of advice when constructing a shipping container building?
 Let us know in the comments section below.